zzyqh/AGAC/README.md

 # AGAC
 Accurately Clustering Single-cell RNA-seq data by fusing node attribute features and graph structural features adaptively.

+# Requirement
+Python 3.6.9
+PyTorch 1.1.0

+# Dataset
 The experiment used 13 datasets, many of which were large and inconvenient to transfer.
 All datasets have been packaged into a zip package and uploaded.
 And you can extract it to the data folder to continue running.

-# Requirement
-Python 3.6.9
-PyTorch 1.1.0

 # Preprocessing
  For the simulated datasets, we normalized